lugovalexa/Projects-CV/README.md

 Task:
 Study the possibility of using the Multi-Armed Bandit and Epsilon-Greedy algoritms instead of A/B testing for optimisation of public messages distribution campaigns.
-Comparing the algorithms efficiency on artificial data.
+Compare the algorithms efficiency on artificial data.

 **5. Project "Sales revenue forecast"**